tinythings/logjet/doc/daemon.md

 ### `output: file`

 - records are written to `.logjet` files
+- sequence numbering resumes from the highest stored sequence after restart
 - files rotate when `file.size` is exceeded
 - fully consumed closed files can be deleted when bridge mode uses `upstream.mode: drain`
 - naming scheme is: